Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 *There are a range of depositional landforms visible in this photograph.
 Can you identify them all?*

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/Moranic%20Valley%20Glacier.jpg)
-A great diagram of t
+*A great diagram of all the different types of moraine.*

 ### Moraines

 Moraines are ridges of soil, rocks and till which have been deposited by a glacial system.
+Strictly speaking, only the main three are on the OCR specification, but there's no harm in being able to explain them all.

 #### Medial moraines